Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Packaging Language}

-Package managers express dependencies~(\S\ref{sec:background:commonality:dependency}) in a variety of packaging DSLs, normally as static data structures -- e.g. TOML, \texttt{.deb} control files, or \texttt{.opam} files.
-Sometimes the DSLs are expressions embedded in Turing-complete languages~\cite{hudak1996dsel} -- e.g. Homebrew's~(macOS) Ruby, Spack's~(HPC) Python, or Portage's~(Gentoo Linux) ebuild scripts -- that can be compiled to a static structure, as the Nix DSL compiles to store derivation \texttt{.drv} ATerm files.
-These DSLs can support functionality such as variable assignment, boolean algebra, or parameterised dependency relations.
-The DSLs store other metadata, such as build scripts, and are often provided by a centralised repository~(\S\ref{sec:background:differences:repository}).
+Packaging DSLs are normally static data structures for expressing dependencies~(\S\ref{sec.background.common-core.dependency}) -- e.g.\ TOML, \texttt{.deb} control files, or \texttt{.opam} files.
+Sometimes DSLs are expressions embedded in Turing-complete languages~\cite{hudak1996dsel} -- e.g.\ Homebrew's Ruby, Spack's~(high-performance computing) Python, or Portage's~(Gentoo Linux) ebuild scripts -- that compile to a static structure.
+We next cover the varied functionality these DSLs support in expressing dependencies.

-The relationship between specification and tooling varies across ecosystems.
-Some have a formal specification consumed by disparate tools: Python's dependency metadata has evolved through \texttt{setup.py}, \texttt{setup.cfg}, and \texttt{pyproject.toml}, with multiple incompatible lockfile formats.
-Others have a single reference implementation whose format other tools consume, such as opam's \texttt{.opam} files used by the OCaml build system Dune, or Ruby's Gemfiles shared between Bundler and Gel.